San Jose, the capital of Silicon Valley, is a modern city with a lively downtown, diverse neighborhoods, and a rich cultural heritage.

 11. Stroll Through The Japanese Friendship Garden

 The Japanese Friendship Garden is one of the most beautiful places to visit in San Jose.
-It was actually a gift to the people of San Francisco from its sister city, Okayama.
+It was a gift to San Francisco’s people from its sister city, Okayama.

 Location: 75 Hagiwara Tea Garden Dr, San Francisco, CA 94118.